atomist/org-visualizer/README.md

 Data about each repository is stored locally in Postgres.

-Please start Postgres, connect to it, and run the [create.ddl](ddl/create.ddl) script to set up the database.
+Start Postgres, connect to it, and run the [create.ddl](ddl/create.ddl) script to set up the database.
 You can do this within the `psql` shell, or use the Postgres admin tool to create a database named `org-viz` and run all commands in that script after the line beginning with `\connect`.

 #### Connecting to the Database